GoogleChrome/chromium-dashboard/README.md

 1. `source cs-env/bin/activate`

-If you face any error during the installation process, the section **Notes** (later in this README.md) may help.
+If you encounter any error during the installation process, the section **Notes** (later in this README.md) may help.

 ##### Add env_vars.yaml